stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 side of a pinkish-white one, and any one in a Phaleron might have its exact counterpart in a lekythos.
 The most individual feature about the powders was their non-adhesiveness.
 Willett would pour one into his hand, and upon returning it to its jug would find that no residue whatever remained on its palm.

- The meaning of the two signs puzzled him, and he wondered why this battery of chemicals was separated so radically from those in glass jars on the shelves of the laboratory proper.
-"Custodes", "Materia "; that was the Latin for "Guards " and "Materials", respectively--and then there came a flash of memory as to where he had seen that word "Guards " before in connexion with this dreadful mystery.
-It was, of course, in the recent letter to Dr. Allen purporting to be from old Edward Hutchinson; and the phrase had read: "There was no Neede to keep the Guards in Shape and eat'g off their Heads, and it made Much to be founde in Case of Trouble, as you too welle knowe. " What did this signify?
-But wait--was there not still  another  reference to "guards " in this matter which he had failed wholly to recall when reading the Hutchinson letter?
+The meaning of the two signs puzzled him, and he wondered why this battery of chemicals was separated so radically from those in glass jars on the shelves of the laboratory proper. _"Custodes"_, _"Materia"_; that was the Latin for _"Guards"_ and _"Materials"_, respectively--and then there came a flash of memory as to where he had seen that word _"Guards"_ before in connexion with this dreadful mystery.
+It was, of course, in the recent letter to Dr. Allen purporting to be from old Edward Hutchinson; and the phrase had read: _"There was no Neede to keep the Guards in Shape and eat'g off their Heads, and it made Much to be founde in Case of Trouble, as you too welle knowe."_ What did this signify?
+But wait--was there not still another reference to _"guards"_ in this matter which he had failed wholly to recall when reading the Hutchinson letter?
 Back in the old non-secretive days Ward had told him of the Eleazar Smith diary recording the spying of Smith and Weeden on the Curwen farm, and in that dreadful chronicle there had been a mention of conversations overheard before the old wizard betook himself wholly beneath the earth.
 There had been, Smith and Weeden insisted, terrible colloquies wherein figured Curwen, certain captives of his, and the guards of those captives.
-Those guards, according to Hutchinson or his avatar, had "eaten their heads off', so that now Dr. Allen did not keep them  in shape.
+Those guards, according to Hutchinson or his avatar, had 'eaten their heads off', so that now Dr. Allen did not keep them in shape.
-And if not  in shape,  how save as the "salts " to which it appears this wizard band was engaged in reducing as many human bodies or skeletons as they could?
+And if not in shape, how save as the _"salts"_ to which it appears this wizard band was engaged in reducing as many human bodies or skeletons as they could?

 So that was what these lekythoi contained; the monstrous fruit of unhallowed rites and deeds, presumably won or cowed to such submission as to help, when called up by some hellish incantation, in the defence of their blasphemous master or the questioning of those who were not so willing?
 Willett shuddered at the thought of what he had been pouring in and out of his hands, and for a moment felt an impulse to flee in panic from that cavern of hideous shelves with their silent and perhaps watching sentinels.
-Then he thought of the "Materia "--in the myriad Phaleron jugs on the other side of the room.
-Salts too--and if not the salts of "guards", then the salts of what?
+Then he thought of the _"Materia"_--in the myriad Phaleron jugs on the other side of the room.
+Salts too--and if not the salts of _"guards"_, then the salts of what?
 God!
-Could it be possible that here lay the mortal relics of half the titan thinkers of all the ages; snatched by supreme ghouls from crypts where the world thought them safe, and subject to the beck and call of madmen who sought to drain their knowledge for some still wilder end whose ultimate effect would concern, as poor Charles had hinted in his frantic note, "all civilisation, all natural law, perhaps even the fate of the solar system and the universe'?
+Could it be possible that here lay the mortal relics of half the titan thinkers of all the ages; snatched by supreme ghouls from crypts where the world thought them safe, and subject to the beck and call of madmen who sought to drain their knowledge for some still wilder end whose ultimate effect would concern, as poor Charles had hinted in his frantic note, _"all civilisation, all natural law, perhaps even the fate of the solar system and the universe"_?
 And Marinus Bicknell Willett had sifted their dust through his hands!

 Then he noticed a small door at the farther end of the room, and calmed himself enough to approach it and examine the crude sign chiselled above.
 It was only a symbol, but it filled him with vague spiritual dread; for a morbid, dreaming friend of his had once drawn it on paper and told him a few of the things it means in the dark abyss of sleep.
 It was the sign of